im-cabbage/AstarPathfinder/README.md

 - ~~no crossing diagonal walls~~
 - ~~ctrl + lclick = start~~
 - ~~alt + lclick = end~~
-- step by step function (iteration)
 - bug: if closedList is empty n cant find endNode

+Features to be added :
+- implement n compare algo
+- Dijkstra's
+- BFS
+- DFS

+clean up frontend
 - save grid design to localstorage
 - reset grid button
 - create random maze

-Features to be added :
 - highlight to draw wall (left click down + drag over cells)
-- Dijkstra's
-- BFS
-- DFS
-- clean up frontend
+- step by step function (iteration)
 - legend table

+Technical Reflection Documentation :  "Engineering Design & Algorithmic Analysis of an A* Pathfinding System"
+- 2-3 pages pdf
+- Problem statement
+- Why A* (tradeoffs vs other algorithms)
+- Design decisions
+- Challenges faced
+- What you would improve with more time
+- What this taught you about software engineering

 ----------------------------------
 iterate btns =